Fall Creek Falls: Lessons Learned

 Lesson #3: Reading Atlas Shrugged to your child may have unfortunate consequences.
 Between striking this pose and railing about not living his life for another man and how we shouldn't sanction our own victimhood, it got a little scary.

-Making a child watch Indiana Jones and the Temple of Doom right before the camping trip isn't a good idea either.
-Unless you want a child talking like Short Round everytime you come across a swinging bridge over a river full of crocodiles.
+Lesson #4: Making a child watch Indiana Jones and the Temple of Doom right before the camping trip isn't a good idea either.
+Unless you want a child talking like Short Round everytime

 Unfortunately, this isn't true.
 Despite my best efforts, he claims to hate the Indy movies.